alitoiu/alitoiu.github.io/personal.md

 <div class="section">
 <p>
-I was born in Bucharest, grew up in Toronto, and reside in New Haven.
+I was born in Bucharest, grew up in Toronto, went to school in New Haven, and reside in Redwood City.
 </p>
 <p>
 I spend a lot of my free time working on <a href="/personal_projects">personal projects</a>, and learning new skills.
 To unwind, I read, play sports, and enjoy stand-up comedy.